 The success of D.A.R.E. can be contributed to the curriculum that is focused on topics that concern the young people of our community.
 The curriculum teaches our children:

-The D.A.R.E. program is taught in all Wentzville middle schools at the fifth grade level.
+The D.A.R.E. program is taught in all Wentzville elementary schools at the fifth-grade level.